 This course examines the experience of children in history.
 Topics include changing conceptions of childhood, social/historical settings, parenting practices, gender roles, schooling, and the emergence of youth culture.
 Readings feature the history of children in America.
 Writing includes student autobiography and projects on contemporary children/youth.
+Freshmen admitted only by permission of the department.
 (U/G)(3).
-Every year.
+Occasionally.

-HST351, American Constitutional History: A study of the origins and development of Constitutional concepts that have served as the basis for the growth of the federal government.
+HST351, American Constitutional History:

+A study of the origins and development of Constitutional concepts which have served as the basis for the growth of the federal government.
 Recent trends are emphasized.
+Freshmen admitted only by permission of the department.
 (U/G)(3).
-Every
+Occasionally.

-HST353, U.S. Diplomacy in the 20th Century: Examines the formation of fundamental principles and issues of U.S. diplomacy in the 20th Century, beginning with the Spanish-American War of 1898, and the evolution and consequences of those principles and issues to the present day.
+HST353, U.S. Diplomacy in the 20th

+Century: Examines the formation of fundamental principles and issues of U.S. diplomacy in the 20th Century, beginning with the Spanish-American War of 1898, and the evolution and consequences of those principles and issues to the present day.
+Freshmen admitted only by permission of the department.
 (U/G)(3).
 Occasionally.